-DAH 100 Introduction to Dance.
-(3) F, S
+DAH 100 Dance in World Cultures.
+(3)

-Orientation to the field of dance focusing on history, styles, cultural, and theatrical aspects of the art form.
-General Studies: HU.
+Orientation to the field of dance focusing on history, styles, cultural, and theatrical aspects of the art form from a global perspective.
+General Studies: HU

 DAH 190 Introduction to the Dance Profession.
-(1) F
+(1) fall